Nikon Z7 II vs Sony A7R IV

 Studio photographers will appreciate that the Sony A7R IV (unlike the Z7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the Z7 II and the A7R IV are recent models that are part of the current product line-up.
 The A7R IV replaced the earlier Sony A7R III, while the Z7 II followed on from the Nikon Z7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z7 II Manual (free pdf) or the online Sony A7R IV Manual.
+Further information on the features and operation of the Z7 II and A7R IV can be found, respectively, in the Nikon Z7 II Manual (free pdf) or the online Sony A7R IV Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z7 II and the Sony A7R IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.